Information for primary care on East and North Herts Medical Examiner Office

 Introduction

 The Medical Examiner office at East and North Herts Trust provides independent scrutiny of all non-coronial deaths occurring in Lister Hospital and the surrounding community.
-Once the new death certification process comes into force on 9 September 2024, all deaths in East and North Herts will be independently reviewed, without exception, either by a medical examiner or a coroner.
+All deaths in East and North Herts are independently reviewed, without exception, either by a medical examiner or a coroner.

 The East and North Herts Medical Examiner office has 12 Medical Examiners; senior doctors from a range of specialties including general practice, and who provide independent scrutiny of deaths not taken at the outset for coroner investigation.
 The Medical Examiners are supported by a team of 1 Lead Medical Examiner Officer and 4 Medical Examiner Officers.
 They put the bereaved at the centre of processes after the death of a patient, by giving families and next of kin an opportunity to ask questions and raise concerns.
 Medical examiners carry out a proportionate review of medical records, and liaise with doctors completing the Medical Certificate of Cause of Death (MCCD).